Fantastic Beasts and Where to Find Them (film): Plot

 Graves approaches Credence, Mary Lou's adult adopted son, offering to free him from his abusive mother in exchange for helping to find the destructive Obscurial.
 Credence finds a wand under his younger adopted sister Modesty's bed.
 Mary Lou assumes it is his, but just as Credence is to be punished, the Obscurial kills Mary Lou and her elder adopted daughter, Chastity.
 Assuming Modesty is the Obscurial's host, Graves dismisses Credence as a squib reneging on his promise to teach him magic in return for service.
 Credence reveals he is the real host, having survived to maturity due to the intensity of his magic, and openly attacks the city.

 Newt finds Credence hiding in a subway tunnel and tries to persuade him to come with him, but Graves attacks him.
 Tina, who had tried to protect Credence from Mary Lou (which action had led to her demotion), attempts to calm the boy, while Graves tries to convince Credence to join him.
-As Credence returns to human form, MACUSA President Seraphina Picquery and the Aurors enter to counterattack, shattering the Obscurial.
-Newt is the only one who sees a single wisp of the creature fleeing the wreckage.
+As Credence returns to human form, MACUSA President Seraphina Picquery and the Aurors enter to counterattack, shattering the Obscurial to nothing in a barrage of magical blasts.
 Graves claims MACUSA's laws openly protect No-Majs at the expense of the magical community, and declares that he no longer cares to live in hiding.
 He confesses his plan to unleash the Obscurial and expose the magical community to No-Majs and frame Newt with his case of creatures for this.
 Picquery orders the Aurors to apprehend Graves, but he defeats them.
-Newt captures him with the help of one of his beasts and unmasks Graves as the disguised Grindelwald.
+Newt captures him with the help of one of his beasts and reveals Graves as Grindelwald in disguise, who is then arrested.

-Picquery fears that the destruction to the city is too extensive to keep their world secret.
-But Newt releases his Thunderbird to disperse an extract that wipes recent bad memories across the city in the rain.
-During this, MACUSA wizards, who are immune to the extract, repair the destruction and erase all traces of their existence.
-Queenie kisses Jacob goodbye as the rain erases his memories.
+Picquery laments that the destruction to the city is too extensive to keep their world secret anymore, but Newt releases his Thunderbird to disperse an extract in the form of rain that wipes recent bad memories across the city.
+During this, MACUSA wizards and witches - who are immune to the extract - repair the destruction and erase all traces of their existence.
+Queenie kisses Jacob goodbye as the rain seemingly erases his memories too.
 Before returning to Britain, Newt secretly gives Jacob his occamy silver eggshells, which Jacob uses as capital to open a bakery business.
 His business thrives, with unique baked goods crafted to resemble Newt's magical beasts.
-When Queenie enters his shop, he smiles at her, a memory rekindled.
+When Queenie enters his shop, he smiles at her, his memory revealed to have just been suppressed by her now reawakening.